-From Bolivia to Berlin, Bosasso to Bangkok, tens of thousands of migrants today find themselves stranded in the midst of their migratory journeys as a result of COVID-19, often in precarious situations.
+From Bolivia to Berlin, Bosasso to Bangkok, by the middle of July an IOM report confirmed that more than 2.75 million migrants were stranded in the midst of their migratory journeys as a result of COVID-19, often in precarious situations.

-A widow from Myanmar struggles to feed her family in Thailand; an Ethiopian mother of six searches for a husband missing in Somalia; a couple and their one-year-old daughter travel 1,800 km by bus through Chile only to find their passage home blocked.
+A widow from Myanmar struggled to feed her family in Thailand; an Ethiopian mother of six searched for a husband missing in Somalia; a couple and their one-year-old daughter traveled 1,800 km by bus through Chile only to find their passage home blocked.

-The reasons are many: roughly 220 countries have imposed over 60,000 travel and mobility restrictions, unemployment in sectors traditionally filled by migrant labour has soared pushing many to make the hard decision to return to their countries of origin, while others face the threat pushbacks, or deportation as visas and permits expire.
+The reasons were many: roughly 220 countries imposed over 90,000 travel and mobility restrictions, unemployment in sectors traditionally filled by migrant labour soared pushing many to make the hard decision to return to their countries of origin, while others faced the threat pushbacks, or deportation as visas and permits expired.

-While some nations have responded by extending health care and social support services to migrants regardless of their legal status, others have not.
-Stigmatization and xenophobia are on the rise, and the risk of detention in already overcrowded facilities, and homelessness is growing.
+While some nations responded by extending health care and social support services to migrants regardless of their legal status, others did not.
+Stigmatization and xenophobia rose, and the risk of detention in already overcrowded facilities, and homelessness, grew.

 Some of the defining images of the global mobility lockdown were those of the tens of thousands of migrant workers pouring across the Thai border into Myanmar, Cambodia and Laos in late March.
 In a three-week period prior to sweeping border closures, an estimated 260,000 people left the country and an unknown number continue to do so through irregular routes.